AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

           0       0.86      0.80      0.83       225
           1       0.80      0.86      0.83       202
 ```
-Based on the results of removinng December, I believe the logistic model for weither or not a user will be active on the site will be improved by tracking how the user got to the site.
+Based on the results of removing December, I believe the logistic model for whether or not a user will be active on the site will be improved by tracking how the user heard about the site.